octobercms/docs/3.x/cms/components/section.md

 ---
-subtitle: Defines a website section with a dedicated URL.
+subtitle: Define a website section with a dedicated URL.
 ---
 # Section